Odds to Win MLB’s 2025 MVP: Updated Trackers & Betting Lines (August 2025)

 Player | Team | CURRENT ODDS | LAST WEEK’S ODDS | Opening Odds | Implied Probability |

-Narrowing in our focus to the top five contenders to win the AL MVP in the MLB betting futures right now, what you will find is a few players who could find a narrative that leads them to upset Aaron Judge, but the road will be very long to get there.
+Narrowing in our focus to the favorites to win the AL MVP in the MLB betting futures right now, what you will find is that there are few players who could find a narrative that leads them to upset Aaron Judge, but the road will be very long to get there.

 Big-Time Dark Horses for AL MVP in 2025